The Finalmouse Air58 is a great mouse, its a pure performance mouse with no bells or RGB whistles.

 This is a top tier mouse, it’s a high performer with a great shape and obviously a super light weight.
 The buttons feel great, the mouse feels great to use for long periods of time, there’s very little to fault the product itself outside of maybe the scroll wheel and reliability issues.

 The huge caveat for this mouse is the availability and pricing, Finalmouse make very limited runs for their mice and as a result, the Air58 has a very gigantic aftermarket price.
-If you can find it via retail, I’d definitely recommend trying it out and getting it if you like medium/large mice, especially if you like the G703, Rival 600 or Logitech G Pro Wireless.
+If you can find it via retail, I’d definitely recommend trying it out and getting it if you like medium/large mice.